Southwestern University of Finance and Economics: Institute of Western China Economic Studies

 The institute has three doctoral research fields: Demography; Population, Resources and Environmental Economics; Agricultural Economics.
-Currently, seven doctor supervisors and 21 researchers work in the institute.
-Economic analysis and policy consultancy are their main tasks.

 Rankings and reputation

-Among universities specialized in finance, business, and economics, as of 2022, Southwestern University of Finance and Economics ranked 5th nationwide and # 1 in Western China with a combination of almost 300 million population.
+Among universities specialized in finance, business, and economics, as of 2024, Southwestern University of Finance and Economics ranked 4th nationwide and # 1 in Western China with a combination of almost 300 million population.

+SWUFE is considered one of the best universities in China in "Economics and Business" related subjects according to several widely cited international rankings, including Shanghai Ranking, U.S. News Rankings, URAP ranking and NTU Ranking.

+The QS World University Rankings ranked SWUFE 373rd in Asia in 2025.

-Internationally, the U.S. News & World Report ranks Southwestern University of Finance and Economics at 3rd in China (after Peking and Tsinghua), 9th in Asia and 67th globally in Business and Economics.
-As of 2022, according to the Academic Ranking of World Universities, Southwestern University of Finance and Economics ranked amongst the top # 101 universities in the world for "Economics", "Finance" and "Statistics", amongst #151 universities in the world for "Management" and # 201 universities globally in "Business Administration".
+As of 2025, Southwestern University of Finance and Economics was ranked the best in Asia and 8th globally in "Economics and Business" by URAP ranking.
+Internationally, the U.S. News & World Report ranks Southwestern University of Finance and Economics at 3rd in China, 4th in Asia and 17th globally in Business and Economics.
+As of 2023, according to the Academic Ranking of World Universities, Southwestern University of Finance and Economics ranked amongst the top # 32 universities in the world for "Finance", and #45 for "Economics", amongst #76 universities in the world for "Management" and # 101 universities globally in "Business Administration".